ocnarf/minerva/README.md

 ## Dependencies

 #### Ruby Gems:
-whenever - for scheduling recuring taks, updating social metrics periodically in this case delayed_job - for running background jobs to query social api's (fb, twitter) feedzira - for parsing feed's
+-whenever - for scheduling recuring taks, updating social metrics periodically in this case -delayed_job - for running background jobs to query social api's (fb, twitter) -feedzira - for parsing feed's

 #### External
 Superfeedr - to allow subscription to feeds that do not conform to PSHB protocol